 In the Map Columns tab, if you’ve set up your Excel data as described in step A, Office Timeline Online will automatically detect your Titles, Start Dates, and End Dates and map your data accordingly.
 If, by any chance, the information wasn’t labeled correctly or completely, you can re-map the column headers by dragging the green labels in the corresponding field.
 When ready, click Next to get to the last step.

-• Quick Tip: If you change your mind about importing your Percent Complete data, you can simply drag the corresponding label out of the table or click the X icon as shown below, and the web app will ignore the whole column when importing your data.
+• Quick Tip: If you change your mind about importing your Percent Complete or Notes data, you can simply drag the corresponding label out of the table or click the X icon as shown below, and the web app will ignore the whole column when importing your data.
 However, we’d recommend keeping it just in case, as it won’t be visible on the timeline unless you choose to show it.

 C) Select which rows to import